Hematology-Lab-of-Angers-Hospital/FIM-Myelofibrosis-NGS/README.md

 ### Gene of the NGS panel
 List_gene_panel.csv
 ## :open_file_folder: Code/
- Code to generate figure for description of the molecular landscape
+ Code to generate figures for description of the molecular landscape